-- (a) Approximately 50 percent of the annual net cost of share-based awards will typically be recognized in the first quarter due to the timing of the granting of share-based awards. - (b) Other, net in 2018 includes inventory step-up amortization, restructuring charges and integration costs associated with the acquisitions of St. Jude Medical and Alere.
-Other, net in 2017 includes the gain on the sale of the AMO business, partially offset by inventory step-up amortization, restructuring charges and integration costs associated with the acquisition of St. Jude Medical.
+(a) Approximately 50 percent of the annual net cost of share-based awards will typically be recognized in the first quarter due to the timing of the granting of share-based awards.

+(b) Other, net for the six months ended June 30, 2018 includes inventory step-up amortization.
+Other, net for the three and six months ended June 30, 2018, includes restructuring charges and integration costs associated with the acquisitions of St. Jude Medical and Alere.
+Other, net for the six months ended June 30, 2017, includes the gain on the sale of the AMO business.
+Other, net for the three and six months ended June 30, 2017, includes inventory step-up amortization costs associated with the acquisition of St. Jude Medical.